google/applied-machine-learning-intensive/acs/ac1/_sources/importing_and_exporting_data/exporting_data.rst

 updated.

 .. image:: figures/publish_data.png
    :align: center
-    :alt: A screenshot of the pop up box when publishing a spreadsheet from Google Sheets.
+   :alt: A screenshot of the pop-up box when publishing a spreadsheet from Google Sheets.

 This image is an example of what it looks like to publish a spreadsheet from Sheets.
 On the left selection pane, choose how much of the file to publish.
 On